redhat-openshift/pr-generator/README.md

 1. Verify successful deployment of the ODH operator with the retry mechanism.
 2. Run Dashboard-E2E tests to ensure functionality with the updated cluster names and image registry configuration.

+Request review criteria:
+- [ ] Code follows project style guidelines
+- [ ] Tests have been added/updated
+- [ ] Documentation has been updated

+Self checklist:
+- [ ] All tests pass
+- [ ] Code has been linted
+- [ ] No sensitive data in commits

+If you have UI changes:
+- [ ] Screenshots attached
+- [ ] Mobile responsive design verified

+After the PR is posted & before it merges:
+- [ ] CI/CD pipeline passes
+- [ ] Required approvals received
+- [ ] Conflicts resolved
 ```

 ## Features in Detail